Aircloak/aircloak/air/docs/content/datastores.md

 #### Nested documents

-Aircloak Insights flattens nested documents into a flat structure.
+Aircloak Insights flattens nested documents.
 Fields that in MongoDB are part of a sub-document are in Aircloak Insights given hierarchical names instead.